mlflow/mlflow/docs/source/models.rst

     Function (pyfunc) flavor of MLflow models.
 Hence, it is recommended that you assign your model a signature that matches its PyFunc flavor.
-Usually, generating the model signature involves calling :py:func:`infer_signature() <mlflow.models.infer_signature>` on your raw model's test dataset and predicted output of that dataset.
+Usually, generating the model signature involves calling :py:func:`infer_signature() <mlflow.models.infer_signature>` on your raw model's test dataset and predicted output of that dataset, params is an optional field that's used for inference.
     However, in certain cases (such as the :ref:`pmdarima model flavor <pmdarima-flavor>`) the schema of the PyFunc model input may differ from that of the test dataset.
 In such situations, it is necessary to create a signature that represents the inputs and outputs of the PyFunc flavor.